List of MBTA Commuter Rail stations

 The MBTA was formed in 1964 to subsidize suburban commuter rail service operated by the Boston and Maine Railroad, New York Central Railroad, and New York, New Haven and Hartford Railroad.
 Subsidies began in stages from 1965 to 1973; a number of stations closed in 1965–1967 before service to them was subsidized, of which 26 have not reopened.
 Contraction continued into the early 1980s; 42 additional stations closed between 1967 and 1981 have not reopened.
 Expansion of the system began in the late 1970s, including extensions of existing lines and the reopening of several lines discontinued before the MBTA era.
-Three additional low-ridership stations have closed since 1981, while several others have been relocated.
+Three additional low-ridership stations have closed since 1981, while several other stations have been relocated.